 To contrast this with circular orderability, we first observe that in light of Theorem \ref{LO_covers}:

-\begin{lemma} Suppose that $M$ is compact, connected, $\P^2$-irreducible $3$-manifold and that $H_1(M; \mathbb{Z})$ is cyclic.
-Then $\pi_1(M)$ is circularly orderable if and only if the universal abelian cover of $M$ has left-orderable fundamental group. \end{lemma}
+\begin{proposition} Suppose that $M$ is compact, connected, $\P^2$-irreducible $3$-manifold and that $H_1(M; \mathbb{Z})$ is cyclic.
+Then $\pi_1(M)$ is circularly orderable if and only if the universal abelian cover of $M$ has left-orderable fundamental group. \end{proposition}

 Consequently, for an irreducible integer homology $3$-sphere $M$, since we have $H_1(M_{p/q}(K) ; \mathbb{Z} ) \cong \mathbb{Z} / p \mathbb{Z}$, we precisely need to investigate the universal abelian covers of these manifolds in order to know whether or not their fundamental groups are circularly orderable.
 This is precisely what is done in \cite{BH}.